 Video38 min 34 sec

-A conversation about human biology and built environment, between neuroscientist Russell Foster and architect Isak Foged
+A conversation about HUMAN BIOLOGY and BUILT ENVIRONMENT, between neuroscientist and architect

 BIOGRAPHY